Topics covered in this article:

 The Dolby Atmos Music Panner

-The Dolby Atmos Music Panner plug-in (shown below) is useful for positioning audio Objects in a Dolby Atmos Music mix when used in a supported DAW that is connected to the Dolby Atmos Renderer.
+The Dolby Atmos Music Panner plug-in (shown below) is useful for positioning audio Objects in a Dolby Atmos Music mix.
+It can also be used with DAWs that don’t have native immersive panning capabilities.

 The Dolby Atmos Music Panner plug-in installer includes templates for Pro Tools (and a companion I/O settings file), Ableton Live, Logic, and Nuendo.